CodySimmons/top_etchasketch/README.md

 gridAllCells.forEach((gridCell) =>
 gridCell.addEventListener("mouseover", cellChangeColor)
 );
-This bit is calling the fuction without the () passes the function's script through, allowing the script to run, using the 'this' in the function to apply to the gridCell.
+This bit is calling the function without the () passes the function's script through, allowing the script to run, using the 'this' in the function to apply to the gridCell.

 A better understanding of 'this' and => in general